Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Results and Discussion

+In this section, we report and discuss the findings from the experiments with QA models.
+Furthermore, we conduct a comprehensive error analysis to demonstrate the capabilities and limitations of the QA models in extracting information related to IDU from clinical notes.

-\subsection{Results on Gold-standard Test Set}
+\subsection{Results on gold-standard test set}

 This section focuses on examining the experimental outcomes of the QA models and demonstrates their performance on the test set of our gold-standard dataset.
-As shown in Table~\ref{tab:baseline}, in our baseline modeling experiments, ClinicalBERT outperforms other BERT-based baseline models.
-An exact match of 49\% and a perfect recall of $\sim$72\% for ClinicalBERT implies that ClinicalBERT can extract IDU-related information 72\% of the time, and 49\% of the time the extracted information is an exact match with the gold-standard answer.
-A high F1 score of 78\% indicates that the ClinicalBERT model can extract a high percentage of correct information while achieving high precision in those extracted answers.
+As shown in Table~\ref{tab:baseline}, ClinicalBERT outperforms other BERT-based QA models.
+A strict F1 score of 52\% for ClinicalBERT implies that the QA model can extract IDU-related information 52\% of the time with a strict match to the gold-standard answers.
+A relaxed recall score of 79\% on the test set suggests that overall there is a substantial degree of word overlap between the predicted answers and gold-standard answers.
+We further analyze the recall score in Section \hyperref[sec:analysis_recall]{Analysis of recall score}.
+On the other hand, a relaxed precision score of 85\% in the test set indicates that a higher percentage of terms retrieved as answers by the QA model are included in the gold-standard answers.
+A relaxed F1 score of 78\% indicates that the ClinicalBERT model can extract a high percentage of correct information while achieving high precision in those extracted answers.